 Let’s find out!

-The reason I recommend Astra above all other plugins is how simple it is to use right out of the box.
+I recommend Astra above all other plugins because of how simple it is to use right out of the box.
 After installing the theme and the Elementor page builder, you can import ready-made websites to set up your entire site in just a few minutes.

 You can see the list of templates you can import here.